suleymanselim/ssBind/README.md

 run_ssBind.py --reference reference.mol2 --ligand ligand.mol2 --receptor receptor.pdb --generator angle
 ```
 #### 3. Generating conformers using PLANTS docking tool
-PLANTS allows to restrain the position of a ring system or a single non-ring atom in docking.
-In this case, all translational and rotational degrees of freedom of the fixed scaffold are completely neglected.
+PLANTS allows the restraint of the position of a ring system or a single non-ring atom in docking.
+In this case, all the fixed scaffold's translational and rotational degrees of freedom are completely neglected.
 The code automatically determines the ring system to be fixed in the reference scaffold.
+If there is no ring system in the reference, only the specific atom is restrained.

 ```console
 run_ssBind.py --reference reference.mol2 --ligand ligand.mol2 --receptor receptor.pdb --generator plants